 I'm not entirely sure.
 It depends on various factors such as the story's genre.
 If it's a fantasy or action - based story which are quite popular in the light novel realm, it has a better chance of being popular.
 However, without more information about its content and reception, it's hard to say for sure.

-I'm not aware of any particularly well - known 'gokudo light novel' series off the top of my head.
-It could be that it's a relatively niche or new area in the light novel genre.
+I'm not aware of any specific extremely popular 'machine light novel' series off the top of my head.
+But there could be some niche ones out there.